 Can I make a career out of teaching English?

 Yes, for sure.
-There are many opportunities for long-term or permanent positions, or for advancement to Director of Studies or other administrative positions.
+There are many opportunities for long-term or permanent positions or for advancement to Director of Studies or other administrative positions.
 Other possibilities are teacher training and materials writing.
 But a real career in EFL requires at least a certificate to get you started, then a Diploma for more senior positions.

 What time do classes start and finish?

-The first class on the first day begins at 10 am, so you should arrive at the teacher training centre no later than 9.30 am to pay your balance (if you haven't already done so) and collect your study pack.
+The first class on the first day begins at 10 am, so you should arrive at the teacher training center no later than 9.30 am to pay your balance (if you haven't already done so) and collect your study pack.
 The study pack contains a schedule for the entire course.
 Most days begin at either 9 am or 10 am and finish at 4 pm or 5 pm.
 Some days may be later depending on student availability for practice classes.
 An example of an advanced course schedule is available at the bottom of the 'advancedTEFL' page.

-Where is the Phuket training centre?
+Where is the Phuket training center?

 When is the certificate issued?

 The certificates are awarded in the afternoon of the final day of the course.
 Be prepared to have your photo taken!

 We do not have a strict dress code for trainees, although we encourage you to dress casually but tastefully.
 For observation and teaching practice, men should wear dark blue or black trousers and pale blue shirts, whilst ladies should wear pale blue blouses and dark blue or black skirts or trousers.
 Both men and ladies should wear black shoes – sandals and flip-flops are not acceptable.

 We only ask trainees to keep in mind that students will see you on a daily basis in the school and they should not be shocked or surprised by your appearance.